A-eshwar/Java/README.md

-# Java
+# Java GUI Mini-Projects

-This repository contains a mini project with several Java programs that demonstrate the use of Graphical User Interface (GUI) components to perform different tasks.
-The project includes a Factorial Calculator that calculates the factorial of a given positive integer using a simple GUI, a Mini Bidding Station that allows users to place bids on items categorized as electronic, fashion, or home, and an Eligibility to Vote Checker that determines if a user is eligible to vote based on their age.
-The programs make use of various Java GUI components like JFrame, JTextField, JRadioButton, and event listeners to interact with the user.
-This project serves as a practical example for beginners to understand the basics of GUI programming in Java, including input handling, event-driven architecture, and simple business logic.
+This repository contains a collection of Java mini-projects that utilize Graphical User Interface (GUI) components to perform various tasks.

+## 📌 Project Overview

+This project includes various Java GUI applications demonstrating fundamental concepts such as event handling, user interaction, and data processing.

+## 📂 File Structure

+- **FactorialGuiDemo.java** – A GUI application to calculate the factorial of a given number.
+- **Item.java** – A mini bidding station allowing users to place bids on categorized items.
+  - Supports three categories: Electronics, Fashion, and Home.
+  - Displays the highest bid in real time and updates the winner.
+- **SwingDemo.java** – A GUI-based eligibility checker for voting based on age.

+## 🚀 Features

+Interactive Java GUI applications
+Event-driven programming using Swing
+User input validation and processing